Israel Securities Authority: Mandate

-The ISA closely models its practices on the basic principles established by US securities laws which took shape in the wake of the Wall Street Crash of 1929 and the Great Depression which followed in its wake.
+The ISA closely models its practices on the basic principles established by US securities laws.
+These laws took shape in the wake of the Wall Street crash of 1929 and the Great Depression that followed in its wake.
 The overriding objective of securities legislation is the protection of the investor.

 Israel's sole exchange is the Tel Aviv Stock Exchange.
-The authority reviews proposals to amend the stock exchanges' by-laws and recommends their adoption to the Minister of Finance and to the Knesset Finance Committee.
-It also approves the stock exchange’s directives and rules, and amendments to them.
-In addition, the authority is engaged in the supervision of trade on the exchange, and in addressing inquiries by the public pertaining to the exchange’s operations.
+The authority reviews proposals to amend the stock exchange’s by-laws and recommends their adoption to the Minister of Finance and to the Knesset Finance Committee.
+It also approves the stock exchange's directives and rules, and amendments to them.
+In addition, the authority is engaged in the supervision of trade on the exchange, and in addressing inquiries by the public pertaining to the exchange's operations.

 Concerns about ISA inactivity in binary trading frauds

 Reports from Israel and overseas have expressed concern that despite repeated calls, the ISA has not taken robust action over multimillion-dollar activity in binary trading schemes, which are reported to be often fraudulent.
 Canada and Australia have warned of 11 such binary trading firms, most if not all of which are Israel-based.

 According to the same source, there is widespread expectation within the binary trading industry that the ISA will take firm action to regulate them.

-Natan Sharansky, head of the Jewish Agency, expressed dismay at the binary options scandal which he called repugnant, describing the industry as one which ‘uses immoral methods to entice innocent victims’.
+Natan Sharansky, head of the Jewish Agency, expressed dismay at the binary options scandal which he called repugnant, describing the industry as one which 'uses immoral methods to entice innocent victims'.
 He appealed for the ISA to close it down 'with all its power'.

 The chair of the ISA, Professor Shmuel Hauser, also expressed his shame and disgust at the frauds and says they are working on it.

 In 2016, Binary options were prohibited from being offered locally to Israelis, and the ISA has submitted a draft law seeking a blanket binary options ban to offerings to all investors, the legislation is required as the ISA doesn't currently have jurisdiction over offerings outside of Israel.
 In October 2017, the law was passed by the Knesset to forbid offering of binary options trading services to foreign customers.
 In January 2018, the parliamentary decision has been upheld in the Supreme Court of Israel.